OpusMag/what-cmd/README.md

    2. Run 'go mod tidy' in the terminal to make sure dependencies are installed.
    3. Then run 'go build -o what-cmd.exe main.go'.
 Then run the tool with '.\what-cmd.exe'

-Further use of the tool(both windows and linux):
+General use of the tool(both windows and linux):

 1. Options for the command (run "what-cmd -hotkeys" for example to search hotkeys for the terminal)